Product Focus: Gas Chromatography Systems

 From the perspective of Shimadzu Scientific Instruments (Columbia, MD), gas chromatography sales closely follow the ups and downs of specific economic sectors related to energy and the environment.
 According to GC product manager Mark Taylor, the uptick in sales to government and government-funded research during 2010—likely due to stimulus money trickling down—has abated.
 A fair portion of that demand came from biofuels R&D.

 Through early 2011, sales to the petrochemical industry picked up, which Taylor attributes to the rise in energy prices.
-“With fuel so expensive, it became economically viable to tap into energy sources that are more costly to reach or clean up,” Mr. Taylor tells Lab Manager.
+“With fuel so expensive, it became economically viable to tap into energy sources that are more costly to reach or clean up,” Taylor says.

 Up in smoke

 Now that medical marijuana is legal in about a dozen states, testing for marijuana potency is an up-and-coming application.
 Scott Bergeron, applications manager at Buck Scientific (Norwalk, CT), wryly observes that “for reasons you’d expect we see a lot of non-chromatographers undertaking that particular analysis.”
 Dispensaries are interested in the relative quantities of THC and other cannabinoid constituents in pot because their relative abundances affect the drug’s potency for relief of pain, nausea, or stress.

 Buck Scientific custom-builds every GC system it sells.
 Bergeron describes his firm’s products as “user-friendly but not high-throughput,” and the instruments are not available directly from Buck with mass detectors.